-Companies Ordinance refers to both the Companies Ordinance (Cap.
+Oompanies Ordinance refers to both the Companies Ordinance (Cap.
 622 of the Laws of Hong Kong) and the Companies (Winding Up and Miscellaneous Provisions) Ordinance (Cap.
 32 of the Laws of Hong Kong).

-- (d) general Hong Kong common law in relation to contracts, tort and property. - 27.
-SEOCH conducts its business in Hong Kong.
-All relevant documents issued by SEOCH in respect of its business and services are governed by Hong Kong law.
-SEOCH engaged an independent law firm to issue a Hong Kong law opinion which covers each of the material aspects of SEOCH's activities and provides a high level of confidence that the SEOCH Rules and SEOCH Procedures are enforceable under Hong Kong law. - 28.
-SEOCH is regulated by the SFC under Division 3 of Part III of the SFO.
+- 31 SEOCH is regulated by the SFC under Division 3 of Part III of the SFO.
 Under Section 38 of the SFO, SEOCH has the duty to ensure, so far as is reasonably practicable, that there are orderly, fair and expeditious clearing and settlement arrangements for transactions cleared or settled through its facilities and that risks associated with its business and operations are managed prudently.
 SEOCH must operate its facilities in accordance with the rules approved by the SFC under Section 41 of the SFO as mentioned earlier, and formulate and implement appropriate procedures for ensuring that SEOCH Participants comply with the rules.
 Additionally, SEOCH must at all times provide and maintain: - (a) adequate and properly equipped premises; - (b) competent personnel; and - (c) automated systems with adequate capacity, facilities to meet contingencies or emergencies, security arrangements and technical support, for the conduct of its business.

-- 29. In discharging its statutory duties, SEOCH is under an obligation to act in the interest of the public, having particular regard to the interest of the investing public.
+- In discharging its statutory duties, SEOCH is under an obligation to act in the interest of the public, having particular regard to the interest of the investing public.
 It is required to ensure that the interest of the public prevails where it conflicts with the interest of SEOCH.
 The SFC has the power to require SEOCH to comply with its directions, orders and requirements.
-In addition to the statutory duties under the SFO, SEOCH is required by the SFC to comply with the PFMI to the extent that they apply to a CCP. - 30.
-Division 3 of Part III of the SFO sets out the regulatory framework for RCHs (including how clearing houses achieve "recognised clearing house" status) as well as the statutory protections for an RCH.
-It confers finality on the following, which applies to SEOCH: - (a) "market contracts" with an RCH and the provision of property pursuant to "market contracts";
+In addition to the statutory duties under the SFO, SEOCH is required by the SFC to comply with the PFMI to the extent that they apply to a CCP. - 33 Division 3 of Part III of the SFO sets out the regulatory framework for RCHs including provisions for recognition of an RCH and the duties of an RCH as well as the statutory protections for an RCH.
+It confers finality on the following, which applies to SEOCH: - (a) "market contracts" with an RCH and the provision of property pursuant to "market contracts": - (b) the provision of "market collateral" to an RCH; contracts effected by an RCH for the purpose of realising property provided as "market collateral"; disposals of property pursuant to such contracts; or disposals of property in accordance with the rules of an RCH as to the application of property provided as "market collateral"; - (c) a "market charge" taken by an RCH; a disposal of property as a result of which the property becomes subject to a "market charge"; any transaction pursuant to which that disposal was made; or a disposal of property made in enforcing a "market charge"; and

-In brief, "market contract" means a contract subject to the rules of an RCH entered into by the RCH with its clearing participant pursuant to a novation.
+In brief, "market contract" means a contract subject to the rules of an RCH entered into by the RCH with its clearing participant whether or not pursuant to a novation.